influxdata/docs-v2/content/influxdb/cloud/reference/sample-data.md

 The United States Geological Survey (USGS) collects earthquake data and makes this data publicly available.
-Each earthquake event includes information such as latitude and longitude coordinates, magnitude, depth, etc.
+Each earthquake event includes information such as latitude and longitude coordinates, magnitude, depth, and [more](#collected-usgs-data).

-**To periodically retrieve and write USGS earthquake data to InfluxDB:**
+**To periodically retrieve and write USGS earthquake data to InfluxDB**

 1. [Create a new bucket](/influxdb/cloud/organizations/buckets/create-bucket/) named `usgs`.
 2. [Create a new task](/influxdb/cloud/process-data/manage-tasks/create-task/)
-   and use the following the following Flux script:
+   and include the following Flux script:

    {{% truncate %}}
 ```js